surifirstpin/biplus_documentation/docs/How to browse reports.md

 **13.**  To download the **Visualization Image** of the report,  Select **Show Visualization** in gear drop down then, select  **Download Image.**

-**Note :** To download the most recent data information of the report click on **Refresh** in gear drop down before downloading and to download the most recent data information by clearing the cache for specific dashboard or report, Click on **Hard Refresh** in gear drop down before downloading.
+**Note :** To download the most recent data information of the report click on **Refresh** in gear drop down before downloading and to download the most recent data information, by clearing the cache for specific dashboard or report, Click on **Hard Refresh** in gear drop down before downloading.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/report_ur1.png) Image 2: